jiataoxiang/shareex/README.md

    - username: "user"
    - password: "user"
 2. After log in, you will  be able to see a profile icon in the rightmost side of navigation bar.
-3. Click on the profile icon, you will be direct to user profile page.
+3. Click on the profile icon, you will be directed to user profile page.
 4. You will see a banner on the top, and some user stats under the banner.
-And there will be some user information displayed at the left of the page and the posts that the user created will be displayed at right of the page.
+And there will be some user information displayed at the left of the page and their corresponding posts at right of the page.
 5. When you click profile setting, you will be direct to the profile setting page.
+6. When you click see details below each post, you will be direct to single post page.
+7. You can like each of your own post at most once.

+## About Other Commonly Used Pages

 ### * Profile Setting Page

-1. You can change you nickname, password,

 ### * Single Post